ogbigboss/how-i-got-my-netflix-show-cancelled/notes.md

 > Michael: Agreed.
 > Jeffrey Donovan as etc etc etc and Todd Stashwick as Carmelo Dante

-> "Why don't you just lie?
-That's what spies do, you know?" - Gabrielle Anwar as Fiona Glenanne from Broadcast TV's _Burn Notice_

 > "[Michael Narrating]
 > Badly done surveillance, that is, surveillance you notice, can mean a lot of things.
 Some organizations need intelligence but can't afford to pay for training... some organizations just want you to know they're watching."